-Peter Collins is Professor of Clinical Cardiology, National Heart and Lung Institute, Imperial College London, and Honorary Consultant Cardiologist at the Royal Brompton Hospital, Royal Brompton and Harefield NHS Foundation Trust.
+Peter Collins is Professor of Clinical Cardiology, National Heart and Lung Institute, Imperial College London, and Honorary Consultant Cardiologist at the Royal Brompton Hospital, Guy’s and St Thomas’ NHS Foundation Trust.

-Professor Collins was an undergraduate at Caius College, Cambridge University before moving to St Thomas’ Hospital Medical School.
+Professor Collins was a preclinical undergraduate at Gonville and Caius College, Cambridge University before moving to St Thomas’ Hospital Medical School, London to complete his clinical training, qualifying in 1979 MB, BChir from Cambridge University.
 He conducted his research for an MD degree at the University Hospital of Wales, Cardiff, receiving his MD degree from the University of Cambridge, and won the University’s Sir Walter Langdon-Brown prize for the thesis.
-He was appointed Consultant Cardiologist in 1989 and appointed Professor of Clinical Cardiology at Imperial College in 2001.
-He is responsible for the education and training of specialist cardiology trainees at the Royal Brompton and Harefield NHS Foundation Trust and runs the undergraduate cardiology medical course for final year medical students for Imperial College at the Royal Brompton campus.
-He chairs the Final Year Cardiology course committee at Imperial College and the Education and Training board at the Royal Brompton and Harefield NHS Foundation Trust.
+He was appointed Senior Lecturer and Consultant Cardiologist in 1989 at the National Heart and Lung Institute and Royal Brompton Hospital, and appointed Professor of Clinical Cardiology at Imperial College London in 2001.

-Professor Collins is a Fellow of the Royal College of Physicians of London, the American College of Cardiology, the European Society of Cardiology.
-He is a member of the British Cardiac Society and the prestigious Association of Physicians of Great Britain and Ireland.
+Professor Collins is a Fellow of the Royal College of Physicians of London, the American College of Cardiology and the European Society of Cardiology.
+He is a member of the British Cardiac Society and the Association of Physicians of Great Britain and Ireland.
 He is and has been a member and board member of several renowned societies and committees such as the International Menopause Society, British Menopause Society and European Society of Cardiology.
-He is currently the Chairman of the newly formed Task Force on Gender of the European Society of Cardiology.
+He is currently the Chairman of the Task Force on Gender of the European Society of Cardiology.

 His principle clinical interests are in cardiovascular disease and in particular cardiovascular disease in women, coronary heart disease, hypertension, hyperlipidaemia, insulin resistance and diabetes.
 He has been instrumental in setting up and running the ‘Women’s Heart Clinic’ at the Royal Brompton Hospital, one of the first of its kind in the UK.

 Professor Collins’ research interests include coronary flow control mechanisms, both in normal and disease states including ischemic heart disease, hypertension and heart failure, and the role of the endothelium in cardiovascular physiology and pathophysiology.
 His research on the endothelium led to work investigating the vascular effects of a number of different hormones including, oestrogens, progestins, androgens, SERMS and phytoestrogens, to identify the mechanisms of action and effects of these hormones in the cardiovascular system.
-He has extensively researched the rare but complex condition known as cardiac Syndrome X, a condition of troublesome chest pain in the absence of coronary heart disease, and has established a number of new treatment modalities for this difficult-to-manage syndrome.
+He has extensively researched the rare but complex condition, previously known as Cardiac Syndrome X (now termed Microvascular Dysfunction), a condition of chest pain in the absence of obstructive coronary heart disease, and has established a number of new treatment modalities for this difficult-to-manage syndrome.